kstep/vkrs/CONTRIBUTION.md

    that is about 15 lines of code, if you write short methods in one line, and more if you format them nicely).

-This amounts to 62 simple lines of code, which comments and empty lines, using one-liner methods, vs. 16 lines of macro invocation.
+This amounts to 62 simple lines of code, without comments and empty lines, using one-liner methods, vs. 16 lines of macro invocation.

 Yes, the DSL is very dense, but it describes exactly what request does in a reasonable enough way, so I bet you already can read all (or almost all)